New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 Travel bans restrict citizens’ activity inside a foreign nation's borders as well as deny entrance into one's own nation to individuals sanctioned.

 Organisations must check if their clients are listed on a sanctions list before engaging in any type of financial transaction with them.
-By conducting stringent checks with reliable databases and sources, they can ensure compliance with AML regulations.
+By conducting stringent sanction searches with reliable databases and sources, they can ensure compliance with AML regulations.

 Complying with AML regulations requires all organisations to conduct sanctions screening in order to prevent criminal activity, damage to reputation, and financial loss from participating in illegal trading transactions, money laundering, and terrorist financing.